 The fellowship program is a two-year leadership experience with the opportunity to apply specific graduate study principles in the practical work setting of a fully integrated healthcare delivery system.

 Seven program concentrations capitalize on the market and clinical differences of Geisinger’s service area hubs.
 While there currently is a fellow in each concentration, it is not guaranteed that every concentration will be fulfilled each year.
-For this recruitment cycle, we are recruiting fellows for our Central Region Hospital-Based Fellowship Track, Geisinger Clinic and Health Plan Fellowship Track, Steele Institute for Health Innovation Fellowship Track and Western Region Hospital-Based Fellowship Track.
+For this recruitment cycle, we’re recruiting fellows for our Hospital Operations Central Region Track, Geisinger Health Plan Track and Clinical Operations Track.
 Please refer to our “applications & selection process” for more information.
 Although each concentration provides a unique experience, the core of our program is the integrated system itself and the knowledge gained through significant involvement with clinical operations, the health plan, community practice, finance, information technology and research.

 Fellows will work in selected key departments and divisions of Geisinger with the objective of obtaining an applied understanding of their respective skills and of the interplay amongst organizational units.
 First-year roles and responsibilities include: